Burnout Assessment

 Burnout is a state of chronic occupational stress characterized by three core dimensions: emotional exhaustion (feeling emotionally depleted by work), depersonalization or cynicism (developing detached, callous, or negative attitudes toward work or recipients of care), and reduced personal accomplishment (feelings of inefficacy and lack of achievement).
 The World Health Organization added burnout to ICD-11 (code QD85) in 2019, defining it explicitly as an occupational phenomenon, not a medical or mental disorder.

 The Maslach Burnout Inventory (MBI), developed by Christina Maslach and Susan Jackson (1981), is the criterion-standard burnout assessment with over 40 years of validation across professions.
 Different MBI versions exist for healthcare workers (MBI-HSS), educators (MBI-ES), and general occupational settings (MBI-GS).
-The MBI is proprietary (Mind Garden), but validated free alternatives include:
+The MBI is proprietary (Mind Garden), but validated free alternatives — the OLBI (Oldenburg Burnout Inventory), CBI (Copenhagen Burnout Inventory), and BAT (Burnout Assessment Tool) — are compared in detail in the tools section below.

 Burnout is distinct from clinical depression, though both involve exhaustion, loss of pleasure, and reduced motivation, burnout is specifically tied to occupational context and remits with removal from that context.
 A validated burnout assessment helps differentiate the two and guides targeted organizational and clinical interventions.